lws803/FreeRTOS_experiments/cheatsheets/RT-scheduling.md

 - EDF can always produce a feasible schedule if U <= 1

 ### RMS vs EDF
-1. RMS is simple but may not be optimal as it is not **fixed priority**
+1. RMS is simple but may not be optimal as it is **fixed priority**
 2. EDF is complex especially when deciding on priorities in the PQ every time a new task is released
 3. EDF also has better responsiveness of aperiodic activities (non periodic activities)
+4. EDF allows full processor utilisation.

 ## Cyclic executive